jafarimahdi/C-/README.md

 ## Exception Handling

--   What is an Exception and types of Exceptions
+-   Exception and types of Exceptions
--   How to handle Exception using try and catch blocks
+-   Handle Exception using try and catch blocks
--   How to throw an Exception using throw ex and throw
+-   throw an Exception using throw ex and throw
 -   What is finally Block
--   How to define custom Exception class
+-   Define custom Exception class

 ## IO Streams

--   What is a Stream and Types of Streams
+-   Stream and Types of Streams
 -   What are standard IO streams
 -   How Files can be Handled using FileMode, FileAccess, FileShare
--   What is Binary Reader and Binary Writer
+-   Binary Reader and Binary Writer
--   How to work with File System
+-   work with File System
--   What is Serialization and Deserialization
+-   Serialization and Deserialization

 ## Reflection and Attributes

--   How to read type information Using Reflection
+-   Read type information Using Reflection
--   How to work with Attributes
+-   work with Attributes
--   What are Pre-defined Attributes
+-   Pre-defined Attributes
--   What are Custom Attributes
+-   Custom Attributes
--   How to read custom attributes Using Reflection
+-   Read custom attributes Using Reflection

 ## Extended C# Language Features

--   What is Operator Overloading
+-   Operator Overloading
--   What is the partial class, partial methods
+-   Partial class, partial methods
--   What are Extension Methods
+-   Extension Methods
--   What are Anonymous Types
+-   Anonymous Types
--   What are Tuples
+-   Tuples
--   What is caller Information
+-   Caller Information
--   What is configuration File
+-   Configuration File

 ## New Features of C# 6.0

--   What is String Interpolation
+-   String Interpolation
--   What is Null Conditional Operator
+-   Null Conditional Operator
--   What is Auto Property Initializer
+-   Auto Property Initializer
--   What is Dictionary / Index Initializer
+-   Dictionary / Index Initializer
--   What is Expression-bodied function members
+-   Expression-bodied function members
--   What is Static Using
+-   Static Using
--   What is name of Expression
+-   Name of Expression
--   What are Exception Filters
+-   Exception Filters
--   What is Declaration Expressions
+-   Declaration Expressions
 -   How does await keyword works in catch and finally block

 ## Developing GUI Application Using WinForms

--   What are the controls that have in the WindowsForms
+-   Controls in the WindowsForms
--   What are the important properties of the controls
+-   Important properties of the controls
--   What are the important Events that each control have
+-   Important Events that each control have
--   What are the Container controls
+-   Container controls
--   What are Graphical Objects
+-   Graphical Objects
--   What are GDI objects
+-   GDI objects
--   What is MenuStrip, ContextMenuStrip, ToolStrip And StatusStrip
+-   MenuStrip, ContextMenuStrip, ToolStrip And StatusStrip
--   How to work with Model Dialog
+-   Model Dialog
--   How to develope a Notepad Application
--   What is Modeless dialog Box
+-   Modeless dialog Box
--   What is Multiple Document Interface
+-   Multiple Document Interface
--   What is Form Inheritance
+-   Form Inheritance
--   How to Add Login Facility to the Application
+-   Add Login Facility to the Application
--   How to work with the Resource files
+-   Resource files
--   What is NotifyIcon Control
+-   NotifyIcon Control
--   What is Timer control
+-   Timer control
--   How to Drag and Drop the Files
+-   Drag and Drop the Files
--   What is a Treeview
+-   Treeview
--   What is a ListView
+-   ListView

 ## ADO.NET Part1 - Managed Provider Objects